 Enter during signup to unlock the bonus

-Use the Spindex link to land on the Rainbet signup page.
+With the VPN connected, use the Spindex link to land on the Rainbet signup page.
 The SPINDEX referral field is pre-filled automatically.

 Look for the referral or bonus code field and confirm it reads SPINDEX before completing signup.
 Codes can't be added retroactively.